programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 Nonetheless, our spaCy method has advantages:

-Although some clauses are surfaced multiple times, these are based for different rules, phrases and terms.
-This may add to the oversensitivity of our method, clauses can have multiple rules applying, due to their complex legalistic context.
-Nonetheless, we see this overlapping of hits as a feature, which ensures that AI risk is assessed from multiple vantages.
+Although some clauses are surfaced multiple times, these are based on different rules, phrases and/or terms.
+This may add to the oversensitivity of our method, however clauses can have multiple rules applying, due to their complex legalistic context.
+We, therefore, see this overlapping of hits as a feature, which ensures that AI risk is assessed from multiple vantages.

 In other cases, this spaCy method signalled very real AI risks, with the structure of our Excel export enabling discrepencies between tools to be additionally flagged:

-For instace, our 'Security' dictionary rule extracted instances of limited liability, where tool providers wave liability for any third party damages, including data loss or those caused by for profit behaviour, even if they have been advised of their possibilities ahead of time.
-Alongside this, our method uncovered variable protections based on legal jurisdiction, with certain AI companies processing data in other countries, as well as aggressively supporting direct marketing campaigns where legal.
-Elsewhere, the revealing of protected or sensitive consumer data was firmly placed at the discretion of the consumer.
-Variability between tool providers was also seen in the case of responding to privacy policy requests, with some AI companies charging a fee to provide access to personal data, as well as data processing - with some tools stating that no customer data is used in training Large Language Models, whereas others appear much vaguer, due to the complex 'nature of processing'.
+For instace, our 'Security' rule extracted instances of limited liability, where tool providers wave liability for any third party damages, including data loss or those caused by for profit behaviour, even if they have been advised of their possibilities ahead of time.
+Alongside this, our method uncovered variable protections based on legal jurisdiction, with certain AI companies processing data in other countries, as well as aggressively supporting more direct marketing campaigns where legal.
+Elsewhere, the revealing of protected or sensitive consumer data was firmly placed at the discretion of the user user.
+Variability between tool providers was also seen in the case of responding to privacy policy requests, with some AI companies charging a fee to provide access to personal data, as well as data processing: some tools stated that no customer data is used in training Large Language Models, whereas others appear much vaguer, due to the complex 'nature of processing'.

 ## Local Application

-This NLP method has been made purposely extensible, important considering the variability of natural language, even in regimented terms and conditions.
-Therefore you can easily apply this method in your own research context, where extracting red flags from licences is necessary to begin ascertaining the risk level in adopting, or purchasing, an AI tool.
-To ensure that your dictionary anticipates the content of your agreement sufficiently, you can simply edit the provided code, either straight within Jupyter Notebook, or before importing into a Python environment, with our dictionary list of terms available via Zenodo as plain .txt file, for easily uploading [^1].
+This NLP method is made purposely extensible, important considering the variability of natural language, even in regimented terms and conditions.
+Therefore, you can easily apply this method in your own research context, where extracting red flags from licences is necessary to begin ascertaining risk levels in adopting, or purchasing, an AI tool.
+To ensure that your dictionary anticipates the content of your agreement sufficiently, you can simply edit the provided code, either straight within Jupyter Notebook, or before importing into a Python environment.

-The nature of NLP, finding patterns in information through deconstructing text as discrete units of analysis, requires fine-tuning to be useful for particular texts.
-Although AI tool licenses are regimented and likely to include similar clauses, they differ in legal jurisdiction and phrasing, therefore a challenge of this method is its transferability.
-The researcher must also be confident in assessing the document’s purpose and context before deploying spaCy.
-Following this, our human translations of a sample of main red flags extracted is meant to encourage greater confidence in interpreting AI licences, both at the research and library-level.

 For continued learning, see other *Programming Historian* applications of spaCy.
-Kane’s (2023) lesson applies a similar NLP workflow for corpus linguistic annotation and interpretation, while Goodale (2024) uses spaCy, using the same stopword approach, for interpreting Russian text.
+Kane’s (2023) lesson applies a similar NLP workflow for corpus linguistic annotation and interpretation, while Goodale (2024) uses spaCy and the same stopword approach for interpreting Russian text.
 Away from historical linguistic data, spaCy has been used to review and analyse clinical notes to improve patient outcomes (Schmidt et al., 2026), as well as to consensually extract payment data within financial institutions, aimed at ensuring anti-money laundering compliance (Nayak, 2026).

 With this lesson extracting natural language clauses as an intuitive data frame, there is research scope for contrasting and comparing AI licences between legal jurisdictions, as well as the prominence of certain red flags.
 Our use of ESAC’s open registering of publishing licences also enables further work as to how closely traditional terms and conditions map onto newer AI tool licences.